dougiefresh49/gulp-material-docs/README.md

     Open `docs/index.html` with a localhost server
     *Note:* local gulp serve task will be added in the future for easier development

+## Future Features
+  - add mode detailed styling for chapter content and ngdoc files
+  - add ability to provide angular version and change color scheme
+  - add ability for direct source link (docs to code)
+  - add ability to show type for property
+  - functions - public or private support